lino-framework/book/docs/dev/newbies/prerequisites.rst

 Before starting a mentorship
 ============================

+As a Lino contributor you need basic experience with certain technologies.
+You don't need to be perfect, and we will help you to learn, but there is no way around these technologies if you want to become a Lino developer.

-Before reading this guide, you should have (or acquire) basic experience with certain topics.
-This page gives an overview of what a perfect mentee should know.
-You don't need to be perfect.
-The next page will give concrete learning resources.
+This page gives an overview, the next page will give concrete learning resources.

 Linux